merely-useful/py-rse/chapters/chapter-abstracts.md

 and a subdirectory also called `mypackage` containing the package's source files.
-To track and communicate new functionality that we add to the package it is recommended to use semantic versioning.
+To track and communicate new functionality that is added to the package it is recommended to use semantic versioning.
-Before distributing our packages we want to ensure that they install in a fresh environment;
+Before distributing packages
+a test install should be performed in a fresh environment;
-for this we can use virtual Python environments instead having to worry about messing up our main Python installation.
+virtual Python environments can be used for this purpose to avoid messing up the main Python installation.
-To ensure that others can use our package as we intend, it is customary to write documentation in the package's README file and host it in the source code repository, or use documentation frameworks such as Sphinx and Read The Docs.
+To ensure that packages can be used as intended, it is customary to write documentation in the package's README file and host it in the source code repository, or use documentation frameworks such as Sphinx and Read The Docs.
-When we're ready to distribute our package to others, we can upload it to the PyPI repository, which makes it easy to install with `pip`.
+When the package is ready for distribution, it can be uploaded to the PyPI repository, which makes it easy to install with `pip`.
-It is important that we create a DOI for our package and potentially also publish it in a citable software journal.
+It is important to create a DOI for each package and potentially also publish it in a citable software journal.